Signed measure: Properties

-When defining directed hyperbolic angles in terms of area of a hyperbolic sector, the line y = x divides quadrant I into positive and negative regions for a signed measure.

 The space of signed measures

 The sum of two finite signed measures is a finite signed measure, as is the product of a finite signed measure by a real number – that is, they are closed under linear combinations.
 It follows that the set of finite signed measures on a measurable space (X, Σ) is a real vector space; this is in contrast to positive measures, which are only closed under conical combinations, and thus form a convex cone but not a vector space.
 Furthermore, the total variation defines a norm in respect to which the space of finite signed measures becomes a Banach space.
 This space has even more structure, in that it can be shown to be a Dedekind complete Banach lattice and in so doing the Radon–Nikodym theorem can be shown to be a special case of the Freudenthal spectral theorem.